Mercedes-Benz emissions scandal FAQ

 I have registered my interest on your website.
 What happens next?

-The Mercedes-Benz emissions claim is at an early stage.
-We’ll soon be asking people to ‘retain’ Slater and Gordon as their Mercedes claim lawyers.
-We’ll then ask you to agree to various documentation agreeing to how the litigation will be run (called a Litigation Management Agreement) and to delegate your Authority to a Claimant Committee – a group of claimants who’ll represent the entire group of claimants in this action.
+We’ve currently issuing thousands of claims in the High Court in England and Wales on behalf of affected Mercedes vehicle owners.
+Once your eligibilty has been confirmed, we’ll ask you to agree to various documentation agreeing to how the litigation will be run (called a Litigation Management Agreement) and to delegate your Authority to a Claimant Committee – a group of claimants who’ll represent the entire group of claimants in this action.
 The documents will also include our terms of business and fee arrangement, which will be on a ‘No Win No Fee’ basis.

 At the next step, you’ll be asked to complete a questionnaire about your vehicle.
 For that, we suggest you have to hand you log book (V5C), your purchase/lease invoice and any finance agreements with Mercedes-Benz Financial Services.
 Once you’ve completed that, we’ll review your information and will contact you if we need anything further.